konnov/bymc/bymc/README.txt

 manager called opam.
 As soon as opam is in place, you can install the packages as follows:

-$ opam install batteries ounit ocamlgraph sexplib menhir
+$ opam install batteries ounit ocamlgraph sexplib menhir lazy-trie

 If you want to compile mathsat's library, you have to also install: